krzysztofj1234567890/computer-science-basics-tutorials/azure/azure_messaging.md

 When to use it:
 - avoid constant polling to determine that a system state change has occurred.

+##### dead-letter location and retry policy

+event subscription, you can customize the settings for event delivery

+To set a dead letter location, you need a storage account for holding events that can't be delivered to an endpoint.

+The Event Grid service creates blobs in this container.

+By default, Event Grid tries for 24 hours (1440 minutes), or 30 times.

 #### push vs pull

 Push:
-- scenarios requiring low latency, high throughput, and real-time updates.
+- scenarios requiring __low latency__, __high throughput__, and __real-time updates__.
-- Consumers must handle backpressure, where they cannot keep up with incoming events, which may cause congestion, loss, or duplication of events
+- Consumers must handle __backpressure__, where they cannot keep up with incoming events, which may cause congestion, loss, or duplication of events
-- Consumers must implement idempotency to process the same event multiple times without side effects; this may increase complexity and cost of the logic.
+- Consumers must implement __idempotency__ to process the same event multiple times without side effects; this may increase complexity and cost of the logic.

 Pull:
 - consumers query the storage for new events
-- Consumers control the pace and frequency of fetching events and process them at their own convenience.
+- Consumers __control the pace and frequency of fetching events__ and process them at their own convenience.
 - This model is suitable for scenarios where high availability, resilience, and eventual consistency are needed.
-- producers may experience latency, overhead, and failure points when writing events to the storage.
+- producers may __experience latency, overhead, and failure points__ when writing events to the storage.
-- Additionally, consumers may generate unnecessary traffic, waste resources, and miss updates when polling the storage.
+- Additionally, consumers may generate __unnecessary traffic__, waste resources, and miss updates when polling the storage.
 - Consumers must handle concurrency when multiple instances of the same consumer access the same events, which can cause conflicts, inconsistencies, or duplicates.

 #### Event Handler